Dr Caryn Cook

 A senior lecturer with the Business School at Newport.
 A chartered fellow of the Chartered Institution of Personnel Development (CIPD).
 Assist in the management of BA (hons) Human Resource Management and the MSc HRM Full time and part-time.
 Managed and taught on the Post Graduate Professional Development Scheme of CIPD, specialising in Employee Relations and Managing in a Strategic Business Context.
 Main research area is HRM practices in transition within the public sector of a post soviet Baltic State.
 Ongoing interest in Periodisations of practices of human resource management from a soviet and post soviet perspective, also the Europeanisation of human resource management in particular the argumentation behind convergence v divergence theories.
 I am also interested in ‘social bonding’ and ‘social capital’ theory and its role attitudinal and organizational change within developing countries, particularly the areas of ‘residualism’ and ‘trust’.
 I have also been involved in Gender and Management research within Latvia carrying out research with Professor David Farnham and Dr. Gloria Moss.
 Previous other research has been as part of the ‘Working Lives’ team of researchers, which is cross disciplinary and cross institution, consisting of University of Glamorgan, Cardiff University and University of Wales, Newport.

-Fifteen years in Higher Education as a lecturer or Senior Lecturer.
+Eighteen years in Higher Education as a lecturer or Senior Lecturer.
 Course Management.
 Previous experience of working as a Training Manager within National Railway and Privatised Railways.

 REF 2021 Lead Faculty of Business

 Cook, C. 2019 Social Capital and Social Identity: Friendship and Kinship connections as a source of social capital in B. Thomas and L. Murphy, (Eds) Innovation and Social Capital in Organizational Ecosystems.
 IGI Global.